tokikanno/django-openapi/README.md

 ]
 ```

-* Start you django debug server and open your browser with url like `http://localhost:8000/test_api/_docs`
+* Start you django debug server and open your browser with url like `http://localhost:8000/test_api/_docs`, this is the auto document page.
 * Now let's try adding some basic routes for you API

 ```python